MeowPong/backend-microservice-timestamp/README.md

 # Timestamp Microservice

-<h1>This is a simple timestamp microservice built with Node.js and Express.js.
-It is part of Back End Development and APIs coursework on freeCodeCamp.org.</h1>
+<b>This is a simple timestamp microservice built with Node.js and Express.js.
+It is part of Back End Development and APIs coursework on freeCodeCamp.org.</b>

 <h2>Features</h2>